NVIDIA-AI-Blueprints/ambient-healthcare-agents/README.md

 git submodule update --init --recursive
 ```

-For a quickstart, refer to the [ambient-provider](https://github.com/NVIDIA-AI-Blueprints/ambient-provider/tree/main#quick-start) and/or [ambient-patient](https://github.com/NVIDIA-AI-Blueprints/ambient-patient/tree/main#getting-started) Python notebooks, which demonstrate setup and usage.
+For a quickstart, refer to [ambient-provider](https://github.com/NVIDIA-AI-Blueprints/ambient-provider/tree/main#quick-start) and/or [ambient-patient](https://github.com/NVIDIA-AI-Blueprints/ambient-patient/tree/main#getting-started), which demonstrate setup and usage.

 ---

 ## Deploying on NVIDIA Brev

 For a streamlined cloud deployment experience, you can deploy the Ambient Healthcare Agents developer example on NVIDIA Brev using a preconfigured GPU Environment Template (Launchable) [here](http://brev.nvidia.com).
+While this launchable allows for deploying both ambient provider and ambient patient healthcare agents, please run one notebook at a time.

 ### Why Choose NVIDIA Brev?